Moecker/sdc_al/README.md

 ####1.
 Provide an example of a distortion-corrected image.

 To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like the following one.
-The left image shows the undistorted, source image - the right one shows the same image applied with the disortion Matrix obtained during the camera calibration step.
+The left image shows the undistorted, source image - the right one shows the same image applied with the distortion Matrix obtained during the camera calibration step.
 Although no fundamental difference is observed, the undistorted image gives a more "true" representation of the actual lane's shape.

 |Distorted Image|Undistorted Image|
 |---|---|